splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/whos-on-call.rst

 You can view who's on call from the :guilabel:`Incidents` and :guilabel:`Alerts` tabs in Incident Intelligence.

 * If you are on call, :guilabel:`You are currently on call` displays on the :guilabel:`Incidents` and :guilabel:`Alerts` tabs.
-To view on-call schedule details select :guilabel:`You are currently on call`.
+To view on-call schedule details, select :guilabel:`You are currently on call`.
 * If you are not on call, :guilabel:`On-call schedules` displays on the :guilabel:`Incidents` and :guilabel:`Alerts` tabs.
-To view  on-call schedule details select :guilabel:`On-call schedules`.
+To view on-call schedule details, select :guilabel:`On-call schedules`.

 Use the following tools in the :guilabel:`My on-call schedule` drawer: